President Trump signs new immigration executive order

 "To our allies and partners around the word, please understand this order is part of our ongoing efforts to eliminate vulnerabilities that radical Islamic terrorists can and will exploit for destructive ends," Secretary of State Rex Tillerson said after the executive order's signing.

-Repeated delays in releasing the new immigration policy, and even the phased in implementation of the new ban, run counter to original calls from the White House for rapid implementation in the face of looming threats.
+Repeated delays in releasing the new immigration policy, and even the phased-in implementation of the new order, run counter to original calls from the White House for rapid implementation in the face of looming threats.

 White House Chief of Staff Reince Priebus told NBC's Chuck Todd in January that a "grace period" for implementation would only spur bad actors to come here sooner.